Purposes:

 Home care after discharge:

-2. Frequent urination will occur for about 2 to 3 weeks after the operation.
-Generally, it will improve after the patient takes medicine.
-If the patient finds it is challenging to urinate smoothly, with frequent urination, lower abdominal pain, and burning sensation, she should return to the obstetrics and gynecology outpatient clinic to see the doctor.
+1. Frequent urination will occur for about 2 to 3 weeks after the operation.
+It will improve after the patient takes medicine.
+If the patient finds it is challenging to urinate smoothly, with frequent urination, lower abdominal pain, and burning sensation, she should return to the Obstetrics and Gynecology Clinic to see the doctor.

-4. The patient can start taking a shower immediately after returning home, and she shall follow the doctor's instructions to perform a sitz bath 4 times a day.
-(Extended reading: sitz bath)
+3. The patient can start taking a shower immediately after returning home, and she shall follow the doctor's instructions to perform a sitz bath 4 times a day.
+(Further reading: Warm water sitz bath)

-6. When returning to the hospital for follow-up visits, the patient should discuss the time for recovery of sexual life with her doctor.
+5. When returning to the hospital for follow-up visits, the patient should discuss the time for recovery of sexual life with the doctor.

-8. The patient should follow the doctor's instructions to return to the obstetrics and gynecology clinic regularly for follow-up visits.
+7. The patient should follow the doctor's instructions to return to the Obstetrics and Gynecology Clinic regularly for follow-up visits.

 References